Makar Sankranti: Khichdi

+Astronomical basis

 Makar Sankranti is set by the solar cycle and corresponds to the exact time astronomical event of the Sun entering Capricorn and is observed on a day that usually falls on 14 January of the Gregorian calendar, but on 15 January in leap years.
 Makar Sankranti's date and time is analogous to Sidereal time of Zodiac sign of Capricorn (when sun enters).

 The year is 365.24 days long and the time difference between the two consecutive instances of Makar Sankranti is almost the same as the year.
 There are 365 days in a year.
 Thus, every four years the calendar is offset by one day which is adjusted by adding leap day (29 February).
 Hence, Makar Sankranti falls on 15 January every leap year.
 Sidereal time of sign of Capricorn also shifts by a day due to leap year.
 Similarly, the time of equinoxes also shifts by a day in each four year window.
 For example, the equinox of September does not fall on the same date each year nor does the winter solstice.
-Any event related to one revolution of the Earth around the Sun will have this date shift within a four year cycle.
+Any event related to one revolution of the Earth around the Sun will have this date shift within a four-year cycle.
 Similar changes can be seen in the exact time of solstices and equinoxes.
 See the table, how the time of the equinox and a solstice increases and decreases in a cycle of four years.

 The time difference between two consecutive winter solstices is about 5 hours 49 minutes 59 seconds, with respect to winter solstice time, and the time difference between two consecutive Mankar Sankranti is about 6 hours and 10 minutes.
 Towards the end of the 21st century, there will be more occurrences of Makar Sankranti on 15 January in a four-year cycle.

 And Makar Sankranti will be on 16 January for the first in the year 2102 as 2100 will not be a leap year.